mircealungu/mircea/notes/thoughtstream.md

 **April 13**

-little pockets of meaning in a cold world.
+little pockets of meaning in a cold universe